workfloworchestrator/orchestrator-core/docs/workshops/beginner/register-workflows.md

 This registers the workflow function `create_user_group` as a create workflow for the `UserGroup` product.

-Add the import as shown above and a list of the create, modify and terminate workflows for both the `UserGroup` and `User` products to the migration that was created above.
+Add a list of `Dict`s describing the create, modify and terminate workflows for both the `UserGroup` and `User` products to the migration that was created above.

 The migration `upgrade` and `downgrade` functions will just loop through the
 list: